intel/neural-compressor/examples/pytorch/eager/language_translation/ptq/README.md

 >
 > 1. PyTorch quantization implementation in imperative path has limitation on automatically execution.
 >    It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
->    Intel® Low Precision Optimization Tool has no capability to solve this framework limitation.
-Intel® Low Precision Optimization Tool supposes user have done these two steps before invoking Intel® Low Precision Optimization Tool interface.
+>    Intel® Neural Compressor has no capability to solve this framework limitation.
+Intel® Neural Compressor supposes user have done these two steps before invoking Intel® Neural Compressor interface.
 >    For details, please refer to https://pytorch.org/docs/stable/quantization.html
 > 2. The latest version of pytorch enabled INT8 layer_norm op, but the accuracy was regression.
 So you should tune BERT model on commit 24aac321718d58791c4e6b7cfa50788a124dae23.